Tech Firms Can Easily Identify You Using Anonymized Data On Yourself

 - Consider Getting This Blockchain Phone If You Want To Secure Your Data

 - Steps To Delete Your Google Data Automatically

 Just by living in this modern world, you are giving up a lot of your personal info to many services and institutions.
 Many places promise that they will keep your data as private and secure as possible, but in fact, they often share your anonymized data to some third parties either for profit or for research.
 But the new research shows that anonymized data isn’t so anonymous.

-Recently, the Imperial College London’s researchers published their paper titled “Estimating the success of re-identifications in incomplete datasets using generative models,” show that techniques currently used to anonymize data sets are insufficient.
-Before sharing a dataset, companies will delete identifying information (names, e-mail address, etc.).
+Recently, the Imperial College London’s researchers published their paper to show techniques currently used to anonymize data sets are insufficient.
+Before sharing a dataset, companies will delete identifying information (names, e-mail addresses, etc.).
 But even if identifiable factors were excluded from the dataset, it isn’t difficult to match definite information and find out who is the user of that data set, with high accuracy.

 The study offered a hypothesis, a health insurance company issues a data set of 1,000 anonymous customers, which is 1% of the total customers of the company in California.
 This data set includes the ZIP code, gender, date of birth and diagnosis of breast cancer.
 One of these individuals’ boss finds out that there was a man, who has the same date of birth and ZIP code, and base on the data set, is having breast cancer and his stage IV treatments didn't succeed.
 However, the health insurance company is able to say that, even if this unique data of the employer and the record in their company’s file match, it could be anyone else among tens of thousands of people insured at that company.

 There are a lot of companies are now collecting data sets that can provide enough information to identify someone, and the fact that the researchers are able to reidentify users by using only 15 identifiable characteristics shows that we really need to reevaluate what creates an ethical anonymized dataset.